kenlasko/nixos-wsl/README.md

 wsl -d <Name of distribution ie NixOS> --cd ~
 ```

-2. Copy your SOPS `keys.txt` into what will be the default users `~/.config/sops/age` folder.
-For instructions on setting up SOPS and age, see [Configuring SOPS](#Configuring-SOPS)
+2. Copy your SOPS `keys.txt` that's been saved somewhere secure and **NOT in the Git repo** into what will be the default users `~/.config/sops/age` folder.
+For new installations of SOPS and age, see [Configuring SOPS](#Configuring-SOPS)
 ```bash
 sudo mkdir -p /home/ken/.config/sops/age sudo chown -R nixos:users /home/ken